jaremgit/egg-leaderboard/README.md

-**This is a vibe-coded hobby project.** I am not a professional developer — I built this with heavy help from AI coding assistants, by describing what I wanted and iterating on the result rather than writing most of the code myself.
+**This is a vibe-coded hobby project.** I am not a professional developer — I built this with heavy help from AI coding assistants, by describing what I wanted and iterating on the result rather than writing the code myself.
 If you're a developer reading this, please review it with that in
 mind: there may be rough edges, non-idiomatic patterns, or things a more experienced dev would structure differently.
-Issues and PRs pointing that out are genuinely welcome.
+Feedback is very welcomed.

 This project is unofficial, fan-made, and **not affiliated with or endorsed by Auxbrain / Egg, Inc.** in any way.